Custom Pipe Racks: Essential Solutions for Complex Projects

 4. Brownfield Constraints Leave No Margin for Error

-Many UAE projects involve expansions, not fresh builds.
 You’re working around existing systems.

-Limited space for new routing
+Limited space for new routing.

-Fixed elevations and connection points
+Fixed elevations and connection points.

-No room for trial and error
+No room for trial and error.

-What Custom-Fabricated Pipe Racks Actually Involve?
+What Custom-Fabricated Pipe Racks Actually Involve

 1. Load Calculations Built Around the Actual System

-Standard racks assume uniform loads.
-Real projects don’t.
 Custom racks account for:

-Combined weight of piping, valves, and cable trays
+Combined weight of piping, valves, and cable trays.

-Dynamic loads from flow, vibration, and movement
+Dynamic loads from flow, vibration, and movement.

-Uneven load distribution across spans
+Uneven load distribution across spans.

 This keeps stress where it should be, not where it accidentally ends up.